ryantd42/NY-Legislative-Git/2023/S2016B-2023/bill.md

  commission should be clarified.
-IT IS FURTHER DECLARED TO BE THE POLICY OF THIS STATE THAT GAS SERVICE TO EXISTING CUSTOMERS MUST BE PROVIDED IN A MANNER THAT IS SAFE AND ADEQUATE, NOT UNJUSTLY DISCRIMINATORY OR UNDU- LY PREFERENTIAL, AND IN ALL RESPECTS JUST AND REASONABLE.
+IT IS FURTHER DECLARED TO BE THE POLICY OF THIS STATE THAT GAS SERVICE TO EXISTING CUSTOMERS MUST BE PROVIDED IN A MANNER THAT IS SAFE AND ADEQUATE, NOT UNJUSTLY DISCRIMINATORY OR UNDU- LY PREFERENTIAL, AND IN ALL RESPECTS JUST AND REASONABLE, SUBJECT TO THE PROVISIONS OF SECTION THIRTY OF THIS CHAPTER.
   2. Notwithstanding the provisions of any statute or any franchise held by a gas corporation, the commission shall have power, upon the  finding that CONTINUED GAS SERVICE IS NOT CONSISTENT WITH THE ACHIEVEMENT OF THE